Skip to main content

 Torque is purpose built with multiple types of components in mind:

-• Torque built in "Quali" agent - Torque features a built-in, pre-configured and account specific execution agent marked as "Quali" that allows Torque environments that only contain Terraform or CloudFormation type grains to be deployed without needing to deploy your own Torque agent as a pre-requisite.
+• Torque built in "Quali" agent - Torque features a built-in, pre-configured and account specific execution agent marked as "Quali" that allows Torque environments that only contain Terraform or AWS CloudFormation type grains to be deployed without needing to deploy your own Torque agent as a pre-requisite.

-• Developer eco-system intergrations are Developer or DevOps tools that can connect to Torque to automate the process of launching Torque environments and running tests or validations on top of them, as well as tools that help developers and blueprint designers interface with Torque during the development of environment blueprints.
+• Developer eco-system integrations are Developer or DevOps tools that can connect to Torque to automate the process of launching Torque environments and running tests or validations on top of them, as well as tools that help developers and blueprint designers interface with Torque during the development of environment blueprints.

 • IT eco-system integrations (ITSM) are integrations between Torque and IT Service Management platforms that allow Torque to offload approval policies and flows.
 These include ServiceNow and BCM Remedy (coming soon).